Kong/spec-renderer/README.md

 # Kong Spec Renderer

 > [!IMPORTANT]
-> This repository and the `@kong/spec-renderer` package are currently in development.
+> This repository and the `@kong/spec-renderer` package are currently in development on the `alpha` branch.
 Breaking changes should be expected.

 Kong's open-source spec renderer.